Review This Product

 Production Method: Fully washed, then sun-dried on patios

-Medium-bodied with complex flavor layers of milk chocolate, mild lemon and honey.
+Medium-bodied with complex flavor layers of dark chocolate and lemon with hints of almond.

 Coffee came to Peru in the mid 1700s and was most likely introduced by Dutch immigrants.
 The Dutch brought the Typica variety which still dominates especially amongst the older farms and micro-farms.
 The first coffee plantings were in Chinchao, Huanuco in Selva Central and disseminated from there to the Northern (Cajamarca) and Southern (Cusco and Puno) regions of the country.